LegumeFederation/cmap-js/src/canvas/README.txt

 * multiple canvas DOM elements, drawn offscreen and composited.

-* the src/canvas classes are organized into a scenegraph with parent-child relationships.
+* the src/canvas classes are organized into a "scenegraph" with parent-child relationships.